glopez924/Lopez-et-al-2025/README.md

 # Lopez-et-al-2025
 MATLAB code for Lopez et al 2025

-Batch_AUC_Peak_Calculations.m were used to calculate AUC and peak amplitudes.
+Batch_AUC_Peak_Calculations.m was used to calculate AUC and peak amplitudes.
 Batch_AUC_Peak_Calculations.m is just the AUC_Peak_SoloCalculations.m code converted to run on multiple files in one folder.

-CalculateCorrelations.m was used to calculate correlations of dopamine signal with speed data.
+CalculateCorrelations.m was used to calculate correlations of the dopamine signal with speed data.

-waveform_analysis.zip has code used to calculate bootstrapped confidence interval waveform analyses.
+waveform_analysis.zip contains code used to calculate bootstrapped confidence interval waveform analyses.

+The encoder model repository can be accessed here: (https://github.com/juliamcox/Lopez_etal_regression)

+The decoder model repository can be accessed here: (https://github.com/Mschaid/aa_lstmfcn)